SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-19-politics-vs-mask-and-vaccine-use.md

 - The colors indicate the vaccine measure: % of doses actually used vs sitting in a freezer in blue, % population with at least 1 dose in green, and % population with full doses in red.
+- The considerable scatter around each regression line explains why the $R^2$  values were significant, though not spectacular.
 - In each case, we see a downward trend with Trump margin: states with more Trump voters use less vaccine, and have less of their population protected.
 - The effect is weakest with % population fully vaccinated, as expected from having the